 Why adopt from HSoP?

 Our support services, including adoption counseling and follow-up behavior counseling, are a major perk of adopting from us.
-Each adoption has a seven day “foster Period” and health guarantee.
-Plus, our adoption fees are much less than the costs of the preventative care each animal adopted from HSoP receives prior to adoption
+Each adoption has a seven day “foster period” and health guarantee.
+Plus, our adoption fees are much less than the costs of the preventative care each animal receives prior to adoption

 Every Companion animal adopted from HSoP has already received the following and is included in the adoption fee.
 Dogs are $115.00 and Cats are $90.00.
 Providing these preventative measures on your own could costs upwards of $300.00!

 How old do you need to be in order to adopt?